Shut-Off Valve Replacement & Installation in Toronto & the GTA

 - Lead Water Service Replacement (Toronto): Health Risk, Free Testing, and the Free City-Side Replacement Program

-Pre-1955 Toronto homes may have lead service lines — a documented health risk under Health Canada's 0.005 mg/L guideline.
-The City pays for the public-side replacement when the homeowner replaces the private side concurrently.
+Pre-1955 Toronto homes may have lead service lines — a documented health risk under Health Canada's 0.

 Licensed, insured, reviewed Toronto plumbers